centralnicgroup-opensource/rtldev-middleware-php-sdk-old/README.md

 Make sure phpDocumentor.phar is executable.

-For developers: Visual Studio Code with installed plugins for PHP Development described [here](https://code.visualstudio.com/docs/languages/php).

-## Getting Started

-Clone the git repository into your standard git folder by  `git clone https://github.com/hexonet/php-sdk`.
-We have also a demo app available showing how to integrate and use our SDK.
-See [here](https://github.com/hexonet/php-sdk-demo).

-### For development purposes

-Now you can already start working on the project.

-### How to use this module in your project
+### Download from packagist

+This module is available on the [PHP Package Registry](https://packagist.org/packages/hexonet/php-sdk).

 Run `composer require "hexonet/php-sdk:1.0.0"`.
-You may check packagist/github for a newer release version.
+You find the available version listed on the registry page.
 In your script simply use `require 'vendor/autoload.php';` or `require 'vendor/hexonet/php-sdk';`

-## Development

-### Run Unit Tests and Code Styling Check

-Run `composer run-script test`.
-First this executes all automated tests which can be found in subfolder "tests".
-Then it uses PHPCBF to autfix source code styling issues.
-Then it uses PHPCS to check if there are still styling issues left and displays them.

-### Release an Update

-Simply make a PR / merge request.
-We care about versioning.
+### Usage Examples

+#### Session based API Communication

+Not yet available, this needs a review of the SDK.

+#### Sessionless API Communication

+Have an eye on our [PHP SDK Demo App](https://github.com/hexonet/php-sdk-demo).

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/hexonet/php-sdk/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [our development guide](https://github.com/hexonet/java-sdk/wiki/Development-Guide) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/hexonet/php-sdk/tags).

 ## Authors